Kent Ridge 1 (KR 1) [BST]

 PPL1 works in the 500-900 nm and has a ground resolution of 44 m and a swath width of 47.5 km while PPL2 works in the 900-1500 nm spectral band with a ground resolution of 110 m and a swath width of 56.3 km.
 The hig resolution SPL works in the 450-630 nm spectral range with a ground resolution of 6 m and a frame area of 5.75 km × 4.75 km.

-Kent Ridge 1 is scheduled for launch in Q4 2015 as a secondary payload on an Indian PSLV-CA launch vehicle and will be flying in a near equatorial orbit of 550 km altitude with around 15° inclination.
+Kent Ridge 1 was launched on 16 December 2015 as a secondary payload on an Indian PSLV-CA launch vehicle and will be flying in a near equatorial orbit of 550 km altitude with around 15° inclination.
 This orbit has the added benefit of fast repeat cycles over the area a desired feature in disaster mitigation.

 |Type / Application:||Earth Observation|